-2. "…there was one of two things I had a right to, liberty or death; if I could not have one, I have would the other."
-Look carefully along the walkway to find Harriet Tubman's quote.
+2. Harriet Tubman said: “…there was one of two things I had a right to, liberty or death; if I could not have one, I have would the other.”
+Look carefully along the walkway to find her quote.

-Frederick Douglass, abolitionist, orator, writer, and a Free Black man who escaped from being enslaved.
-He spoke in Cleveland on several occasions, including the commencement at Western Reserve University in 1854 and at the National Convention of Black Freeman in 1848, where the delegates criticized the political parties for “betraying the sacred cause of human freedom” with their stands on slavery.
+5. “Freedom is a road seldom traveled by the multitude” Frederick Douglass, abolitionist, orator, writer, and a Free Black man who escaped from being enslaved.
+He spoke in Cleveland on several occasions including the commencement at Western Reserve University in 1854 and at the National Convention of Black Freeman in 1848 where the delegates criticized the political parties for “betraying the sacred cause of human freedom” with their stands on slavery.

-7. The quote is on the plaque next to the Toni Morrison Bench by the Road in the south corner of the front yard near Mayfield Road.
+7. “This bench is a memorial to the freedom seekers who passed through Cleveland and to those Cleveland residents who assisted them.”
+Can be found on a plaque next to the Toni Morrison Bench by the Road in the south corner of the front yard near Mayfield Road.

-The Freedom Seekers took various paths along the way, trying to elude capture.
+9. It is 250 miles from the Ohio River in the south to Cleveland.
+The Freedom seekers took various paths along the way trying to elude capture.
 In fact, the State of Ohio has more UGRR pathways than any other state.
-It is likely that those Freedom Seekers walked, or if they were fortunate, rode far longer than more than the direct route of 250 miles we can take today.
+It is likely that those Freedom Seekers walked, or if they were fortunate rode, far longer than the more direct route of 250 miles we can take today.

 11. The angled shapes on the large pathway are pointing north.

-The common name of echinacea is coneflower.
-The ones planted here are purple.
-It has many medicinal purposes, such as treating burns, insect bites, and coughs.
-The purple thistle you see was used for skincare.
+14. The common name of Echinacea is Cone Flower.
+The ones planted here are Purple.
+It has many medicinal purposes such as treating burns, insect bites, and coughs.
+The purple thistle you may see was used for skincare.
 Many of the native plants in the gardens are ones that may have been used by the Freedom Seekers along the way.

-Most of the land that is now called University Circle was owned by the Cozad family.
-As generations of Cozads came along, they either sold or in many cases, donated portions of their land to what have become local institutions such as Case Western Reserve University and Severance Hall.
+15. Most of the land that is now called University Circle was owned by the Cozad family.
+As generations of Cozads came along they either sold or in many cases donated portions of their land to what have become local institutions such as Case Western Reserve University and Severance Hall.